Jamesoncy/starshot-app/README.md

 To stop the starshot-front, simply type npm run delete

-The UI App by .env default will run at http://localhost:4200
+The FRONTEND App by .env default will run at http://localhost:4200 The BACKEND App by .env default will run at http://localhost:3333

 NG-CLI